 Technology has changed much of the way we live our lives in the modern age, and the practice of law is no different.
 Because there is a lot of “red tape” and protection on legal processes, it can take a little bit of time for technology to get put into use, but there is no doubt that the new technology that is starting to be used is going to revolutionize the practice of law, changing the life of any criminal defense attorney.
+For example, the use of legal animations has been a recent trend in the legal industry.
+It is a perfect solution for anyone who wants their legal documents to be more interesting and easier to understand.
+You can use them in contracts, leases, agreements, or any other type of document that requires an explanation.
+They’re also great for presentations and training sessions.

 In this guide, we look at some of the ways in which technology has impacted the practice of law.